 Sun Safety Tips

-Sun safety is the basic set of rules you should follow in order to minimize the damage you will suffer due to ultraviolet radiation when you head outside.
-Unfortunately, any exposure to UV rays is dangerous and the effects of sun damage are cumulative and cannot be undone.
-For that reason, understanding sun safety and actually sticking to it is important to reduce the risk of things like sun burns, premature skin aging and, most importantly skin cancers.
+Unfortunately, any exposure to UV rays is dangerous, and the effects of sun damage are cumulative and cannot be undone.
+Therefore, understanding sun safety and sticking to it is essential to reduce the risk of sunburns, premature skin aging, and, most importantly, skin cancers.

 You Should Protect Against UV Rays Every Day

-We have a bad habit of only thinking of using sunscreen on the sunniest of days and/or when we head to the beach.
-But the fact is the sun is always giving off UV radiation and we are always being exposed to it.
-It may be less intense on some days, especially in the winter, but it’s still there and it’s still slowly causing damage.
+We have a bad habit of only thinking of using sunscreen on the sunniest of days or when we head to the beach.
+But the sun constantly gives off UV radiation, and we are continuously exposed to it.
+It may be less intense on some days, especially in the winter, but it’s still there and slowly causing damage.

-Sunglasses are one of the most important pieces of sun safety gear that is often overlooked.
-People will put on sunscreen but not wear sunglasses which leaves your eyes vulnerable.
+Sunglasses are one of the most essential pieces of sun safety gear that is often overlooked.
+People will put on sunscreen but not sunglasses, leaving their eyes vulnerable.
 They will absorb UV rays as readily as your skin.
 Not wearing sunglasses on a sunny day at the beach is like leaving half of your face untouched by sunscreen.

-If you’re at the beach, consider using an umbrella, a tent or a canopy to protect yourself from the sun as well.
-The beach is often pretty sparse when it comes to shade so bringing your own can make a lot of difference.
+Any of these can be used to protect yourself from the sun.
+The beach is often pretty sparse when it comes to shade, so bringing your own can make a lot of difference.

-The sun’s rays are at their most intense in the summer and during peak hours between about noon and 4 pm.
-But outside of those times it is still dangerous, it just takes longer.
+The sun’s rays are most intense in the summer and during peak hours between noon and 4 pm.
+But outside of those times, it is still dangerous.
+It just takes longer.
 The problem is that people mistakenly believe they are not at risk if they do not tan or burn from the exposure, and that’s just not true.
-Because the effects of UV radiation are cumulative, you are always absorbing it and it is always damaging your skin cells.
+Because the effects of UV radiation are cumulative, you are constantly absorbing it, permanently damaging your skin cells.

 Check your weather app or local weather report for the daily UV index.
 Anything above a 3 poses a significant enough risk that you’ll want to cover yourself and use sun protection.